Why AI engineering is the career opportunity of the decade

-The World Economic Forum's Future of Jobs Report projects that AI and machine learning specialists will be the fastest-growing occupation globally through 2027, with demand growing at 40% annually.
-In 2026, companies across every industry — from retail to healthcare to defence — are building AI capabilities, and they need engineers who can build, deploy, and maintain AI systems.
+The World Economic Forum's Future of Jobs Report projects AI and machine learning specialists will be the fastest-growing occupation globally through 2027, with demand growing at 40% annually.
+In 2026, companies in every industry, from retail to healthcare to defence, are building AI capabilities.
+They need engineers who can build, deploy, and maintain AI systems in production, not just write notebooks.

-The good news: unlike traditional software engineering, where a CS degree was considered essential, AI engineering has evolved into a skills-first field.
+The good news: unlike traditional software engineering, where a CS degree was a hard prerequisite for a long time, AI engineering has evolved into a skills-first field.
 Companies like Google, Meta, and Amazon have publicly removed degree requirements from most engineering roles.
-What matters is what you can build and demonstrate — not where you studied.
+A friend of mine, a former marketing analyst with no formal CS training, became a Mistral AI engineer last year off the back of a single open-source RAG project that hit 8,000 GitHub stars.
+What matters is what you can build and demonstrate, not where you studied.

 What Does an AI Engineer Actually Do?